 8. Stop at small local businesses along the way

 Straying off the highway will also give you the chance to stop at local restaurants for lunch, coffee, or snacks, which is better both for you and the local economy.
-Especially right now, as small businesses across the country impacted by the coronavirus shut down start getting back on their feet, supporting local businesses is an excellent way to make your travels more socially sustainable.
+Especially right now, as small businesses across the country reopen after a very tough year, supporting local businesses is an excellent way to make your travels more socially sustainable.